ARCC-RACE/arcc-website/README.md

 ## About This Project

-An Angular 8 webpage for the JHS ARCC Club, an autonomous rc car club out of Jesuit High School Sacramento.
+An Angular 8 webpage for the JHS ARCC Club, an autonomous RC car club out of Jesuit High School Sacramento.

 Designed and developed by [Caelin Sutch](https://github.com/caelinsutch).